jolietran525/trac/README.md

          - Generate conflation tables containing the relationships between sidewalk and roadway segments.
       6. **Quality Assurance:**
          - Review and validate the conflation results.
-      7. **Export Data:**
-         - Export the conflation results in database or GeoJSON formats.
    - **Read more about this conflation attempt:** [ARNOLD2OSM: Conflation Explanaion](ARNOLD2OSM/ConflationExplain.md)